bolt/docs/docs/templates/content-search.md

 ====================

 There are two ways to search.
-You can use the global search, which searches through all the contenttypes.
+You can use the global search, which searches through all the ContentTypes.
 Or you can use the search which is provided in the `{% setcontent .. %}` tag.

-Bolt searches through all fields that a contenttype has, including taxonomies like tags and categories.
+Bolt searches through all fields that a ContentType has, including taxonomies like tags and categories.
 Note that Relations do not show up in the search results, but the actual records these relations point to should show up, if the search term is found.